iomesh/docs/docs/volume-operations/create-storageclass.md

 ## Creating StorageClass

-The best practice to use PV and PVC is to create a StorageClass that describes th class and attributes of the PV.
+The best practice of using PV and PVCs is to create a StorageClass that describes the class and attributes of PV.
+In IOMesh, `iomesh-csi-driver` as the default StorageClass will be created when IOMesh is installed.

-使用 PV 和 PVC 的最佳实践，是你要创建一个 StorageClass 来描述这个 PV

-StorageClass describes storage type and are used for PVC

-storageclass 是什么，在 IOMesh 能干什么，如何使用/配置
-Storage Classes have parameters that describe volumes belonging to the storage class, and are used for PVC.

 ### Viewing Default StorageClass